How 6% of the Global Water System is Clogging the Pipeline

 An estimated 92% of the river gauges the world needs simply don’t exist.

-Where Blockages Cascade
+Where Bottlenecks Cascade

 The Incentives Lesson